defeo/deektay/README.md

 Dictation is a popular exercise in primary and middle schools in many countries, especially as France.

-Deektay is a single-page static web app for self-guided dictation exercices.
+Deektay is a single-page static web app for self-assessed dictation exercices.
 Just drop a bunch of audio files in a folder, a `.txt` file, and an `index.html`, and Deektay generates the user interface.